What you'll learn about buying a used walking foot sewing machine . . .

-For hobbyist, beginners and live aboard stitchers, a Sailrite might be a good fit.
+For hobbyists, beginners, and live aboard stitchers, a Sailrite might be a good fit.

-A few popular brands and models used by the majority of professional Marine Fabricators.
+Here are a few popular brands and models used by the majority of professional marine fabricators.
 There are many more, but you can't go wrong with one of these.